 These reserves, which join, unfenced at the border between Kenya (Masai Mara) and Tanzania (Serengeti) have both resident and migratory leopards.

-This is the land of Africa’s ‘greatest show on earth’, the Great Migration, where, annually, millions of wildebeest, antelope, zebra and the predators that eat them, follow a circular route through the parks, in search of grazing.
-See our blog Greatest Wildebeest Migration: Everything you need to know and get booking!
+This is the land of Africa’s ‘greatest show on earth,’ the Great Migration, where, annually, millions of wildebeest, antelope, zebra, and the predators that eat them follow a circular route through the parks in search of grazing.
+See our blog about the Great Wildebeest Migration and get a booking!
 Some of our African Budget Safaris trips you can choose from that include Serengeti and Mara are:

 You name your favourite African animal, you can see it.
 All of the game parks listed above are home to the Big 5 animals, many species of antelope, giraffe, zebra, hippos and crocs, to name a few.